kushyzee/100-days-of-code/log.md

 **Thoughts**: I came across an article on how to build modals using html, css and javascript.
 It's very easy to do but i still have to practice it a few times to fully learn how to do it on my own

+### Day 77: October 7.
+2022

+**Today's progress**: Solved some javascript problems

+**Thoughts**: I worked on some javascript problems given by freecodecamp in their basic algorithm section of the javascript course.
+I will move to DOM manipulation tutorial after this